QuadSpinner/Gaea-Docs/Documentation/Using Gaea/Building.md

  which would create ```\\00.00.00\Team\Terrains\Bob_2018–06–22–55–31\```

 ### Version Controlling Terrains
-Gaea’s Build Manager and Build Stack give you low level version control without additional overhead.
+Gaea's Build Manager and Build Stack give you low level version control without additional overhead.

 The “Save copy of .TOR” option is useful when you want to manage different versions of your actual project file.
 When turned on, every time your build finishes, a copy of the .tor file in the exact state of that particular build is stored alongside the build output.
 You can easily go back to any older build state for your file, save it as new file.